rsksmart/rif-relay-server/Readme.md

 - `npm run prettier` to check code-style errors
 - `npm run prettier:fix` to fix code-style errors

-### Generating a new distributable version

-1. Run the `npm run dist` command to generate the `dist` folder with the distributable version inside.
-2. Bump the version on the `package.json` file (not strictly needed).
-3. Commit and push any changes, including the version bump.

 #### For GitHub

-1. Create a new tag with the new version (from `package.json`) and GitHub actions will update NPM
+1. Create a new release with the new version (remember to update `package.json`).

-#### For NPM

-1. Run `npm login` to log in to your account on the NPM registry.
-2. Run `npm publish` to generate the distributable version for Node.js.